-Overall, Siemens Bank expects a very challenging fiscal 2021 during which the increase in general administrative expenses and higher allocations to allowances for losses on loans and advances will not be able to be offset by business growth and higher net interest income.
+Overall, Siemens Bank expects a challenging 2022 fiscal year during which the increase in general administrative expenses and higher allocations to allowances for losses on loans and advances will not be able to be fully offset by business growth and higher net interest income.
 Siemens Bank therefore expects a moderate decline in net operating income before tax.

-Against this background, and as in fiscal 2020, it will be very challenging to achieve the target range of 15-20 % for the return on risk-adjusted capital.
-However, as in previous years, the major uncertainty with regard to both performance indicators - also due to the Siemens Bank business model - is the development in provisions for loans and advances and, in the upcoming fiscal year, in particular the further developments of the COVID-19 pandemic.
+Against this background, and as in the 2021 fiscal year, it will be challenging to achieve the intended target range for the return on risk-adjusted capital.
+However, the major uncertainty with regard to both performance indicators - also due to the Siemens Bank business model - is the development in provisions for loans and advances and the further developments of the COVID-19 pandemic.